AdrianRojas2/Cloud9-setup/SetUpCloud9.md

 ## Advantages of Cloud9:

-* Anyone with access to the internet can access it at any time without needing to install anything.
+* Anyone with access to the Internet can access it at any time without needing to install anything.
 This is extremely important as students might have different types of computers.